 Depart Ottawa for Iqaluit in the morning.
-You will change planes in Iqaluit, departing to continue onto Pond Inlet.
-Upon landing at Pond Inlet, you will be welcomed by your local coordinator and transferred to a comfortable hotel.
-During dinner, your expedition leader and lead Inuit guide give a briefing and gear check.
-The evening will be yours to relax, enjoy and explore Pond Inlet and the not too distant mountains of Bylot Island under the midnight sun.
+Change planes in Iqaluit, departing to continue onto Pond Inlet.
+Upon landing at Pond Inlet, meet your local coordinator and transfer to a comfortable hotel.
+During dinner, receive a briefing and gear check.
+The evening is yours to relax, enjoy and explore Pond Inlet and the not too distant mountains of Bylot Island under the midnight sun.

-After breakfast, meet your guides on the beach (yes, there are sand beaches in the Arctic!) and depart for the floe-edge where ice meets open water.
-You will travel Inuit style by qamotiq (kam-oo-tik) and snowmobile across the sea-ice to southeast Bylot Island.
+After breakfast, meet your guides on the beach (yes, there are sand beaches in the Arctic!) and depart for southeast Bylot Island and the floe-edge where ice meets open water.
+Travel Inuit style by qamutik (kam-oo-tik - a traditional Inuit sled) and snowmobile across the sea-ice to southeast Bylot Island.
 This journey of almost 90km (3-6 hours) may include tea stops at historic grave sites, hanging glaciers, hunting cabins, and an abandoned whaling station.
-In the late afternoon you’ll arrive at base camp, set up just back from the ice edge (conditions permitting).
+In the late afternoon arrive at base camp, set up just back from the ice edge (conditions permitting).

-After breakfast, you will break camp and reload the komatics for your return journey to Pond Inlet.
+After breakfast, break camp and reload the qamutiks for your return journey to Pond Inlet.
 Stop at a 100 meter stepped waterfall for tea made with the glacier run off.
-Once again you will cross about 90km of sea ice by snowmobile, lead by your Inuit guides.
-In the evening, you will be free to explore the village of Pond Inlet.
+Once again cross about 90km of sea ice by snowmobile, led by your Inuit guides.
+In the evening, explore the village of Pond Inlet.
 The Nattinnak Visitors Center, located on the bluff, houses an excellent exhibit of the region’s natural history including a full size narwhal with a tusk hanging from the ceiling.
 The Co-op store (which typically has a selection of carvings and other crafts) and the Northern store (historically known as “The Bay,” derived from the famous Hudson’s Bay Company stores) are worth visiting.
-You may also have the opportunity to buy carvings directly from local artists.
+You may have the opportunity to buy carvings directly from local artists.
 Accommodations and dinner will be at the Bed and Breakfast Lodge.

 Please add 5% sales tax from Pond Inlet.
 Rates based on current exchange rate CAD/US dollars.
 Please contact us for exact quote in US dollars.